-3.6.1 Using the Regression Test Script
+3.5.1 Using the Regression Test Script

-Users can run a number of preconfigured regression test cases from the rt.conf file using the regression test script rt.sh in the tests directory. rt.sh is the top-level script that calls lower-level scripts to build specified WM configurations, set up environments, and run tests.
-Users must edit the rt.conf file to indicate which tests/configurations to run.
+Users can run a number of preconfigured regression test cases using the regression test script rt.sh in the tests directory.
+This script is the top-level script that calls lower-level scripts to build specified WM configurations, set up environments, and run tests.